scopyleft/documentation/incubateur/Python3-WebSockets.md

 We recently decided to play around with [Websockets](http://websocket.org/) and [Python 3](http://wiki.python.org/moin/Python2orPython3).
 Choosing Python3 suggested it wouldn't be obvious, because while the situation improves month after month, a big part of the Python ecosystem is [still Python2-compatible only](https://python3wos.appspot.com/).
 We were wrong!

-## Choosing a a Python3 compatible Websocket server
+## Choosing a Python3 compatible Websocket server

-Lots of developers seem doing WebSockets using [Gevent](http://www.gevent.org/), which is unfortunately not officialy ported to Python3 yet — though [some](https://bitbucket.org/jjonte/gevent) [attempts](https://bitbucket.org/Edmund_Ogban/gevent-py3k) [exist](https://bitbucket.org/damoxc/gevent-py3) but haven’t been updated recently, which is a bit scary to us.
+Nowadays lots of developers seem doing WebSockets using [Gevent](http://www.gevent.org/), which is unfortunately not officialy ported to Python3 yet — though [some](https://bitbucket.org/jjonte/gevent) [attempts](https://bitbucket.org/Edmund_Ogban/gevent-py3k) [exist](https://bitbucket.org/damoxc/gevent-py3) but haven’t been updated recently, which is a bit scary to us.

-[Django](http://djangoproject.com/) has Python3 support [starting with 1.5a1](https://www.djangoproject.com/weblog/2012/oct/25/15-alpha-1/), but has no builtin support for WebSockets, and we didn't found any third-party apps compatible with Python3 at the time we searched for them.
+[Django](http://djangoproject.com/) has Python3 support [starting with 1.5a1](https://www.djangoproject.com/weblog/2012/oct/25/15-alpha-1/), but has no builtin support for WebSockets, and we didn't found any third-party WebSocket-enabler app compatible with Python3 at the time we searched for one.

-So we found [Tornado](http://www.tornadoweb.org/) and [CherryPy](http://www.cherrypy.org/), which are both compatible with Python3 out of the box and provide native support for Websockets.
+So we found [Tornado](http://www.tornadoweb.org/) and [WebSocket-for-Python (ws4py)](https://github.com/Lawouach/WebSocket-for-Python) combined with [CherryPy](http://www.cherrypy.org/), which are both compatible with Python3 out of the box and provide native support for Websockets.

 ## Our test application: the ScopyChat™